dtcenter/MET/docs/Users_Guide/config_options.rst

   * The following percentile threshold types are supported:

-    * "SFP" for a percentile of the sample forecast values. e.g. ">SFP33.3" means greater than the 33.3-rd forecast percentile.
+    * SFP for a percentile of the sample forecast values. e.g. ">SFP33.3" means greater than the 33.3-rd forecast percentile.

-    * "SOP" for a percentile of the sample observation values. e.g. ">SOP75" means greater than the 75-th observation percentile.
+    * SOP for a percentile of the sample observation values. e.g. ">SOP75" means greater than the 75-th observation percentile.

-    * "SFCP" for a percentile of the sample forecast climatology values. e.g. ">SFCP90" means greater than the 90-th forecast climatology percentile.
+    * SFCP for a percentile of the sample forecast climatology values. e.g. ">SFCP90" means greater than the 90-th forecast climatology percentile.

-    * "SOCP" for a percentile of the sample observation climatology values. e.g. ">SOCP90" means greater than the 90-th observation climatology percentile.
+    * SOCP for a percentile of the sample observation climatology values. e.g. ">SOCP90" means greater than the 90-th observation climatology percentile.
 For backward compatibility, the "SCP" threshold type is processed the same as "SOCP".

-    * "USP" for a user-specified percentile threshold. e.g. "<USP90(2.5)" means less than the 90-th percentile values which the user has already determined to be 2.5 outside of MET.
+    * USP for a user-specified percentile threshold. e.g. "<USP90(2.5)" means less than the 90-th percentile values which the user has already determined to be 2.5 outside of MET.

-    * "==FBIAS" for a user-specified frequency bias value. e.g. "==FBIAS1" to automatically de-bias the data, "==FBIAS0.9" to select a low-bias threshold, or "==FBIAS1.1" to select a high-bias threshold.
+    * ==FBIAS for a user-specified frequency bias value. e.g. "==FBIAS1" to automatically de-bias the data, "==FBIAS0.9" to select a low-bias threshold, or "==FBIAS1.1" to select a high-bias threshold.
 This option must be used in conjunction with a simple